johnbayko/hicp/docs/hicp.rst

   If specified, this is used by these components:

   "textfield", "textpanel":
     Specifies a single display attribute of the text to be changed.
+This has the same limitations regarding editable components as the attributes field in a "modify" message, and can be ignored in that case.

     The attribute specifier is similar to the "attributes" command, except that there is a position value at the start::

       <attribute> ":" <position> ":" <attribute ranges>